Yitakubayo/TrustBond/database_structure_descriptions.md

 please your comment here?

-I'm also still working to see i can merge sector,cell,.. into one location tables.
+I'm also still working to see i can merge sector,cell,.. into one location table.

 good night.